ashep/semaver/README.md

 ### Version objects

-To create version, instantiate `Version` class passing version identifier as a constructor argument:
+To create a version object, instantiate the `Version` class and pass version identifier as a first constructor's argument:

 ```python
 from semaver import Version